Heavenly Foot Society

-Heavenly Foot Society, was a Chinese organization against foot binding, founded in 1874.
+The Heavenly Foot Society was a Chinese organization against foot binding, founded in 1874.
 It was the first organization against foot binding in China.

 It was founded by John Macgowan and his wife, missionaries from the London Missionary Society.
 It was followed by other Western Christian missionary societies, who incorporated the work against foot binding in to their missionary work.
-The Christian missionaries condemned foot binding as a Barbaric custom opressive of women.
+The Christian missionaries condemned foot binding as a Barbaric custom oppressive of women.
 They banned foot binding among Christian Chinese, and banned women with bound feet to study or work in their missionary schools.